Modern Platform Features

 Early-Maturity Features in CTA Scenarios

-In a CTA scenario, recommending a feature that is GA but early-maturity is acceptable if you acknowledge the risk and include a mitigation strategy.
+Recommending a GA but early-maturity feature is acceptable if you acknowledge the risk and include a mitigation strategy.
 For example: “I recommend Agentforce for the customer service use case, with a phased rollout starting with a single topic and expanding based on measured deflection rates.
 If adoption is slower than expected, the existing case routing Flow remains the fallback.”

 Related Topics